+Easterbrook (1959), cited in Highland, (1981) studied the effects of anxiety over learning and concluded that excessive anxiety reduces the individual's ability to work effectively and build connections between the cues in order to perform tasks successfully without getting disorganized.
 It is observed that the more the task is difficult the greater the efforts required.
-Easterbrook (1959), cited in Highland, (1981) studied the effects of anxiety over learning and concluded that excessive anxiety reduces individual's ability to work effectively.
-As a result individuals fail to build connections between the cues in order to perform tasks successfully without getting disorganized.
-The case becomes complicated when it comes to young population.
-Children having excessive anxiety often fail to remain organized and perform tasks effectively, this results in failure and disappointment (Easterbrook, 1959).
+Children having excessive anxiety fail to remain organized and perform tasks effectively.
+They often fail to utilize anxiety reducing strategies.